Gambling Counselor Pre-Certification II

 Topics and Instructors:

-- February 23: Case Conceptualization in the Treatment of Problem Gambling, Rick Berman
+- March 7: Case Conceptualization and Treatment Planning for Problem Gambling, Rick Berman

-- April 6: Understanding Money and its Role in Problem Gambling and Recovery, Mark Douglass
+- March 8: Working with Money and Finances in Problem Gambling Treatment, Mark Douglass

-- April 7: Diversity and Equity in Problem Gambling Treatment, Teresa McDowell
+- April 4: Socioculturally Attuned Problem Gambling Treatment, Teresa McDowell, Julio Inenguez

 Participants must attend all four sessions.

-NOTE: Certification with the CGAC I credential is a separate process handled through the Addiction Counselor Certification Board of Oregon—learn more here.
+NOTE: Certification with the CGAC I credential is a separate process handled through the Mental Health and Addiction Certification Board of Oregon—learn more here.

-This course is co-sponsored by Problem Gambling Services of the Oregon Health Authority, Oregon Council on Problem Gambling, the Professional Mental Health Counseling—Specialization in Addictions Program, and the Center for Community Engagement at Lewis & Clark.
+This course is co-sponsored by Problem Gambling Services of the Oregon Health Authority, Oregon Council on Problem Gambling, the Lewis & Clark Department of Counseling Psychology, and the Center for Community Engagement at Lewis & Clark Graduate School of Education and Counseling.

 Course Details & Registration

-Instructors: Rick Berman, MA, LPC, CGAC II; Mark Douglass, LPC, NCGCII/BACC; Teresa McDowell, EdD
+Instructors: Rick Berman, LPC, CGAC II; Mark Douglass, LPC, CADC III, CGAC II; Teresa McDowell, EdD, LMFT

 Prerequisite: Currently working in the field and/or hold CGAC I, or successfully completed Lewis & Clark’s Gambling Counselor Pre-Certification I.